Shhreya-Anand/MediTrack/README.md

 Hardware and Software Requirements

 #Hardware

-Raspberry Pi (any version with internet connectivity) RFID Reader Module (e.g., RC522)
+1.Raspberry Pi (any version with internet connectivity) 2.RFID Reader Module (e.g., RC522)
-RFID Tags for patient identification jumper wires, and connectors
+3.RFID Tags for patient identification
-Software
+4.jumper wires, and connectors

+#Software
-Raspberry Pi OS (latest version)
+1.Raspberry Pi OS (latest version)
-Python 3.x
+2.Python 3.x
-Email SMTP server (e.g., Gmail SMTP)
+3.Email SMTP server (e.g., Gmail SMTP)
-Node Js and Java script
+4.Node Js and Java script
-MongoDB for data logging and storing medication schedules System Architecture
+5.MongoDB for data logging and storing medication schedules 6.System Architecture

 #RFID Reader: The patient taps their RFID tag, and the system logs the time.
 Backend Logic: The system checks if the medication was taken at the prescribed time.